sash20m/react-native-xportal/README.md

  - Transaction broadcast (if it is needed)
  - Husky for commit lint

-For more, see the [open issues](https://github.com/multiversx/mx-sdk-dapp/issues) for a list of proposed features known issues.
+For more, see the [Open Issues](https://github.com/sash20m/react-native-xportal/issues) for a list of proposed features and known issues.
 Check out **Contributing** below to get started.

 ## Contributing